sneakinhysteria/PocketBook2Capacities/README.md

 - macOS 14.0 or later
 - PocketBook Cloud account (with a PocketBook e-reader synced to cloud)
 - Capacities Pro account (required for API access)

+## Known Limitations

+Due to current Capacities API restrictions (no update or delete endpoints):

+- **Force resync creates duplicates**: Using "Force Full Resync" will create new Weblink objects in Capacities, even if the book was previously synced.
+You'll need to manually delete the older duplicate in Capacities.
+- **No content updates**: If you delete a synced book in Capacities and want to recreate it, use "Force Full Resync" in Settings → Sync.
+- **Incremental only**: Normal sync only adds new highlights.
+Existing Weblinks are not modified when you add new highlights to the same book - the new highlights will only appear after a force resync (which creates a duplicate).

+We'll improve this once the Capacities API adds update/delete functionality.

 ## Privacy